Response-prompting procedures: Simultaneous prompting

 A modification of the time delay procedures was presented by Schuster and colleagues in 1992.
-For this procedure, the same prompt is given during every session (a controlling prompt; similar to CTD & PTD).
+For this procedure, the same prompt is given during every session (a controlling prompt; similar to CTD and PTD).
 However, the prompt is not delayed in time.
 During every instructional session, the prompt is immediately given to the student after the stimulus is presented (see 0 second delay sessions, above).
 The learner does not have a chance to emit an unprompted response during these sessions.
 However, immediately before each session, a probe session is conducted to test whether the child can emit an unprompted correct response.
 So, using an example similar to the one above, a teacher might present a picture and ask "What is this?" and then immediately give a prompt ("dog") during instructional sessions.
 Each day prior to instructional sessions, the teacher would ask "What is this?" but provide no prompts.
 This probe session is done to test whether the student has acquired the material.
 Instruction ends when the learner reaches a criterion level (e.g., 100% correct for 3 consecutive days) during probe sessions.

 The primary advantage of simultaneous prompting, when compared with time delay procedures, is that a learner does not need to have the prerequisite skill of waiting for a prompt if he or she cannot independently emit the behavior.
 It is also a less complicated procedure for teachers to use because there are fewer response variations (e.g., unprompted corrects and unprompted incorrects are not possible) and fewer prompt variations (e.g., no need to vary prompt intrusiveness or delay).

 Simultaneous prompting has been used with learners from three years of age through adulthood, and with learners with learning disabilities, intellectual disabilities, developmental delays, and learners without disabilities.
 A recent study suggests that it may not be necessary to conduct probes every day, but further research is needed to determine how frequency of probe sessions affects efficiency of the procedure.